-Andrew Wolfe, Ph.D.
-Dr. Wolfe was appointed as a member of the Board in February 2012.
+Dr. Wolfe has served on the Board since February 2012.
 He founded Wolfe Consulting in 2002 and serves as a technology and intellectual property consultant in the consumer electronics, computer, and semiconductor industries.
 He works with Fortune Global 500 corporations and technology startups in developing product strategy, new product technology, and intellectual property strategy.
 He also serves as an expert for intellectual property and other technology-related litigation matters.
 Dr. Wolfe was Chief Technology Officer for SONICblue Incorporated (formerly S3 Incorporated) from 1999 to 2002 and also served as Senior Vice President of Business Development from 2001 to 2002.
 He served as a Consulting Professor at Stanford University from 1999 to 2002 and an Assistant Professor at Princeton University from 1991 to 1997 and currently lectures at Santa Clara University.
 Dr. Wolfe obtained a B.S.E.E. in Electrical Engineering and Computer Science from The Johns Hopkins University in 1985, and a M.S. in Electrical and Computer Engineering in 1987 and a Ph.D. in Computer Engineering in 1992 from Carnegie Mellon University.
 Dr. Wolfe is also a named inventor on over 80 patents.